 It is your responsibility to keep a copy of your valid advance directive in your medical record in order for your healthcare providers to know your wishes.
 After you have provided a copy to Dartmouth-Hitchcock, it will be scanned into your medical record and be available to your healthcare providers in your electronic chart.
 The copy will be stored in your paper chart.

-- You can fax the advance directive document to Dartmouth-Hitchcock's Care Management office at 603-650-6392.
+- You can fax the advance directive document to Dartmouth Hitchcock Medical Center's Care Management office at 603-650-6392.
 Please include a cover letter with your name and date of birth.

 - You can mail the advance directive document to: